Flaminia Cinque: Early life

-Cinque was born in Cambridge, England on 20 August 1964.
-She studied acting at the Bristol Old Vic Theatre School.
+Cinque studied acting at the Bristol Old Vic Theatre School.

 Career

-She began her acting career in 1989 after graduating from college.
+She began her acting career in 1988 after graduating from college.

 Winner of the Peter Ackerman Comedy Prize in 1988 for her stage performances of Mae West in Happy as a Sandbag and Hermia in A Midsummer Night's Dream, she worked with Sir Peter Hall for the first of four times in Tennessee Williams' The Rose Tattoo in London's West End and took over the leading role when Julie Walters had to pull out of the production.

 She has played the open air amphitheatre at Epidavros in Greece in Lysistrata and the New Victory Theatre, Broadway, New York in More Grimm Tales.
 She was invited to join the Comedy Store Players in 2000.

 She was part of the original cast of David Hare's The Permanent Way at the National Theatre in London UK, which toured to Sydney, Australia and played Conchalla in the first UK production of Sam Shepard's The Late Henry Moss at the Almeida Theatre, in London, UK.

 Her television appearances include Any Human Heart, Ultimate Force, The Ruth Rendell Mysteries, The Bill, EastEnders, Doctors and New Tricks.

 Cinque played three characters in the program Casualty for 3 different episodes.
 She portrayed Rita in the BBC miniseries Man in an Orange Shirt.

-Her film appearances include Mr. Bean's Holiday, Bridget Jones: The Edge of Reason, Show Dogs, What a Girl Wants, Leap Year and The Knot.
+Her film appearances include Mr. Bean's Holiday, Bridget Jones: The Edge of Reason, Show Dogs, What a Girl Wants, Leap Year Made in Italy, Accident Man: Hitman's Holiday and The Knot.
 She appeared in the BBC Radio 4 Program All the Young Dudes as Maria, which ran from 2001 to 2002.